sodadata/docs/soda/data-privacy.md

 ## Sending data to Soda Cloud

-Soda Core usse a secure API to connect to Soda Cloud.
-When Soda Core completes a scan, it pushes the scan results to your Soda Cloud account where you can log in and examine the details in the web application.
+Soda Library usse a secure API to connect to Soda Cloud.
+When Soda Library completes a scan, it pushes the scan results to your Soda Cloud account where you can log in and examine the details in the web application.

-Notably, your Soda Cloud account does *not* store the raw data that Soda Core scans.
-Soda Core pushes metadata to Soda Cloud; by default all your data stays inside your private network.
+Notably, your Soda Cloud account does *not* store the raw data that Soda Library scans.
+Soda Library pushes metadata to Soda Cloud; by default all your data stays inside your private network.

 Soda Cloud does store the following:
 * metadata, such as column names